Broad front versus narrow front controversy in World War II: Eisenhower's response

-In mid-September General Eisenhower had two possible courses of action: concentrating all available resources on a narrow front directed toward the center of Germany, or an advance along a broad front to capture suitable positions on the German frontier where the Allied forces could regroup ahead of a future broad drive into Germany.
+In mid-September Eisenhower had two possible courses of action: concentrating all available resources on a narrow front directed toward the centre of Germany, or an advance along a broad front to capture suitable positions on the German frontier where the Allied forces could regroup ahead of a future broad drive into Germany.
 The Allied leaders were aware that the logistic resources were inadequate for either option, but Eisenhower decided on the second plan.
-On 10 September General Eisenhower authorised two US Armies to advance to both the Ruhr and the Saar, in the belief that the gamble was worth taking in order to fully exploit the disorganized state of the German forces.
+On 10 September Eisenhower authorised two US Armies to advance to both the Ruhr and the Saar, in the belief that the gamble was worth taking in order to fully exploit the disorganised state of the German forces.
 The objective was to advance to the Rhine, secure bridge-heads over the Rhine, seize the Ruhr industrial heartland, and then build up force in preparation for a final drive across Germany.
 The dual offensive was supportable only if it could achieve quick success.
 The limited logistic capabilities required a succession of attacks by the various armies, with supply priorities shifting to each in turn.

-Eisenhower’s directives in mid-September were based on a determination to maintain offensive pressure, but this would have to be done within severely restricted logistic capabilities.
+Eisenhower's directives in mid-September were based on a determination to maintain offensive pressure, but this would have to be done within severely restricted logistic capabilities.
 The idea of aiming a powerful thrust deep into Germany was definitely abandoned, because any sustained drives would first require a major re-orientation toward shorter lines of communication based on the northern ports.

 The obvious solution lay in the development of the Seine ports and Antwerp.
-General Eisenhower specified that additional ports must be secured simultaneously with the attacks eastward.
+Eisenhower specified that additional ports must be secured simultaneously with the attacks eastward.
 The British 21st Army Group was tasked to secure the approaches to Antwerp or Rotterdam, and capture additional Channel ports.
 The US 12th Army Group was tasked to complete the capture of Brest as quickly as possible, and to link up with the Allied forces which had captured the French Mediterranean ports in Operation Dragoon.

 In a message to Montgomery on 15 September, Eisenhower stated that once the Ruhr and the Saar had been secured, his intention was then to advance on Berlin.